 I used it to drive people away, if I didn’t want a friendship or relationship, I would let it “slip” that I had it.
 So I had very few friends and was mostly single.
 Those who accepted, stayed and those who were afraid, rejected me.

 Then came my husband.
 When I told him, he said: “I’m not going to leave you neither will I accept this, we will fight this out together”.
 I was exhausted and upset.
 I told my mom and we both agreed he was being dramatic.
+My friend and I even measured his faith with education because it is incurable after the first 6 months of infection.
 I thought it was a breakup tactic so I stopped talking to him.
 He would reach out first and encourage me to pray.
 After a while, his pleas got to me and I started praying.
 I love him and decided to try at least.
 My mom and his mom joined in the prayers.
 Then other members of our family and some pastors.
 We are all praying and my husband started having dreams about my healing.
 When he told me I took it half-hearted because I wasn’t experiencing it first hand.
-My closest friends thought it was ridiculous.
+My closest friends thought it was ridiculous, after all, I had prayed before.

 I remember praying and telling God: “If this man is my husband, please heal me.
 Let it serve as a confirmation he is mine”.
 Marriage is such a huge step and I wanted to be sure God approved.
 The prayer was motivated by the book of Tobit (deuterocanonical book) when God used Tobias to deliver his Sarah.
 One night, I had a dream.
 In that dream, people were in a queue to collect different things from God.
 When it got to my turn, I picked new blood and liver (Hepatitis B infection is a viral infection so it occurs through blood contact and it can eventually lead to cancer of the liver).
 I started singing in the dream and woke up singing and slept back.
 Up to date, I can’t remember the song I sang.